com2/tagging/README.txt

  <li>Got to the consiguration page if you like.
 Disable or enable to suggestions example and set the maximum amount of suggestions in general</li>
  <li>Check the checkbox "Tagggin Widget"</li>
  <li>Edit a node - use the new widget</li>
- <li>*(optional) If you want suggestion based on your content, you have to install extractor.
-It has not been published yet on drupal, hopefuly alexb allowes me to redistribute it with tagging.
-Anyway you can grab it as a module here http://github.com/developmentseed/extractor/archives/master
+ <li>*(optional) If you want a expamle suggestion-implementation based on your content, you have to install extractor. http://drupal.org/project/extractor
 <ol>
-<li>(You can also use git 'git clone git://github.com/developmentseed/extractor.git extractor')</li>
 <li>Just enable the module - your done.</li>
 </ol>
 </ol>